List of minerals recognized by the International Mineralogical Association

 Mineralogy is an active science in which minerals are discovered or recognised on a regular basis.
 Use of old mineral names is also discontinued, for example when a name is no longer considered valid.
 Therefore, a list of recognised mineral species is never complete.

 Minerals are distinguished by various chemical and physical properties.
 Differences in chemical composition and crystal structure distinguish the various species.
 Within a mineral species there may be variation in physical properties or minor amounts of impurities that are recognized by mineralogists or wider society as a mineral variety.

 The International Mineralogical Association (IMA) is the international scientific group that recognises new minerals and new mineral names.
 However, minerals discovered before 1959 did not go through the official naming procedure.
 Some minerals published previously have been either confirmed or discredited since that date.
 This list contains a mixture of mineral names that have been approved since 1959 and those mineral names believed to still refer to valid mineral species (these are called "grandfathered" species).
 Presently, each year about 90–110 new mineral species (the sum of all mutations c.
 120 per year) are officially approved by the Commission on New Minerals, Nomenclature and Classification (CNMNC) of the International Mineralogical Association.

-As of May 2025, the IMA - CNMNC Master List of Minerals lists 5,900 valid minerals, including 1,153 pre-IMA minerals (grandfathered), and 97 questionable minerals.
-Also as of November 2024, the Handbook of Mineralogy lists 5,330 species, and the IMA Database of Mineral Properties/Rruff Project lists 5,830 valid species (IMA/CNMNC) of a total of 6,058 minerals.
-The IMA/Rruff database includes 1,164 pre-IMA minerals.
+As of May 2025, the IMA - CNMNC List of Minerals lists 6,145 valid minerals, including 1,153 pre-IMA minerals (grandfathered), and 97 questionable minerals.
+Also as of November 2024, the Mineralogical Society of America's Handbook of Mineralogy lists 5,663 species, and the IMA Database of Mineral Properties/RRUFF Project lists 6,006 valid species (IMA/CNMNC) of a total of 6,237 minerals.
+The IMA/RRUFF database includes 1,164 pre-IMA minerals.

 Due to the length of this list, it is divided into alphabetical groups.
 The minerals are sorted by name.